 Sources and Credits

-The OMC team gratefully acknowledges the following organisations for making their material publicly available, or for granting us permission to use their material in the corpus:
+The OMC and GoK team gratefully acknowledges the following organisations for making their material publicly available, or for granting us permission to use their material in the corpus:

 Government and intergovernmental organizations

 The United Nations (UN) is an intergovernmental organization whose purpose is to maintain international peace and security, develop friendly relations among nations, achieve international cooperation, and be a centre for harmonizing the actions of nations.
 Some of its materials can be freely reproduced, given proper accredititation, and permission was obtained from the UN to include a selection of additional documents in the corpus.

 The World Health Organisation (WHO) is a United Nations agency that leads global efforts to expand universal health coverage, and direct and coordinate the world’s response to health emergencies.
 WHO material published after 12 November 2016 is available under a Creative Commons licence.
 Permission has been granted for older material to be included in OMC.

 Amnesty International is an international non-governmental organization focused on human rights.
 Through research and campaigning, the organization aims to fight abuses of human rights worldwide by opposing oppressive laws and by freeing unjustly incarcerated people.
 Material included in the OMC is published under a Creative Commons license.

 The Canadian Association of Physicians for the Environment (CAPE) is a non-profit organization working to better human health by protecting the planet.
 CAPE seeks to educate its members, other physicians and health professionals, the public, and policy-makers about environmental health issues, and about how to make hospitals and medical clinics more environmentally friendly.
 Permission was obtained from CAPE to include its copyrighted reports in the corpus.